emilienaufauvre/Java-RabbitMQ-Chat/README.md

 * A real-time connected user list is proposed (even for those not connected).

-* On connection, the client will receive all the messages not received.
+* On its connection, the client will receive all the message history.

 * Server logs indicate connections/disconnections/errors.